demisto/content/Packs/CortexAttackSurfaceManagement/README.md

 - Indicators of a non-production host:
   - "dev" or related words found in environment-related tags associated with the asset (case insensitive)
   - Has an active "DevelopmentEnvironment" classification from processing of public data

+*The `Unclaimed S3 Bucket` attack surface rule ID only requires `AWS-S3` integration to be configured.

 ### Playbooks